MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/compliance/apptest-testingyourextension.md

 # Testing your Extension

-Several key things lead to your Business Central extension passing the Microsoft validation process.
+Several key things lead to your [!INCLUDE[d365fin_long_md](../includes/d365fin_long_md.md)] extension passing the Microsoft validation process.
 However, one of the most important checks you can do is to take the time and test your extension before submitting it for validation.
 This allows you to catch some of the basic errors that could lead to validation failures.
 The following list calls out key points, and the sections below provide more context.

 - Always test in a [!INCLUDE[d365fin_long_md](../includes/d365fin_long_md.md)] online environment.
 If you test in an on-premises deployment, you might miss errors that would be seen online.
 - Ensure that your extension can be published without code signing errors.
 You **must not** use the `-skipverification` flag.